-When you receive one of the 5 errors during Windows installation, I hope our solutions are useful for you.
+When you receive one of the 6 errors during Windows installation, I hope our solutions are useful for you.
 If they are proved to be useful, please share it to help more people.
 Should you have any doubts or problems, please feel free to leave us your comments in the following area or sent to [email protected], we will try our best to help you get out of trouble.